cody-scott/JJE_App/readme.md

 Examples of items that hit the api currently are the linking of the user to their teams in yahoo and updating the current weekly standings.

-Since these require requests be send over HTTPS you will need to setup a reverse proxy using NGINX.
+Since these require requests be sent over HTTPS you will need to setup a reverse proxy using NGINX.

 Additionally you will need to configure this proxy to serve a certificate you create to ensure its over https.

-#### Settngs file
+#### settings.py file

-move these items outside the if block to activate all the time
+move these items outside the if block

     SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')
     SECURE_SSL_REDIRECT = True